Wonder Works Children’s Museum in Oak Park: Perfect for Kids Under 5

 Best Days/Times To Go to Wonder Works

 Wonder Works has a few days closed for field trips and school events.
-We planned our visit on a morning weekday at opening and found it to be less crowded.
-Weekends will be busier.
+Our recent visit was on a Saturday morning and by 10:30 the museum was getting to be more crowded.
+We have visited on a weekday morning in the past and it was calmer.
+Weekends tend to be busier, as do rainy days.

 Accessibility